stroebjo/checklist-viewer/readme.md

 ```

-Save your markdown files in an empty folder, and organize them in any folder structure you want.
+Save your markdown files in an empty folder, and organize them into any folder structure you want.

 ## Installation